richardupright/TF-cronos/README.md

 ## Links to documentation

+Useful documentation :
 	* [Terraform docs](https://www.terraform.io/docs/providers/okta/index.html)
 	* [Terraform examples](https://github.com/articulate/terraform-provider-okta/tree/master/examples)
 	* [Source code of the Okta API](https://github.com/articulate/terraform-provider-okta/tree/master/okta)

 ## Limitations of the Okta provider

+This is a list of options the Okta provider does not offer yet (as of march 2020)
 	* Customization Settings, exept template email
 	* User Mappings
 	* API	integrations on preconfigured applications, such as AWS SAML App.